lingtalfi/Light_Kit_Admin/doc/api/Ling/Light_Kit_Admin/Chloroform/LightKitAdminChloroform.md

 - Chloroform::addNotification &ndash; Adds a notification to this instance.
 - Chloroform::getNotifications &ndash; Returns the notifications of this instance.
 - Chloroform::toArray &ndash; Returns the array version (template friendly) of the form.
-- Chloroform::createPostedData &ndash; Creates and returns the postedData array, as defined in [the postedData section](https://github.com/lingtalfi/Chloroform/blob/master/doc/pages/chloroform-discussion.md#the-posted-data).
+- Chloroform::getFieldPostedValue &ndash; Returns the field posted value for the given field and posted data.